![]() ![]() Choose another writer in this calendar: by name: by birthday from the calendar. TimeSearch |

 1 April, otherwise I shan't be able to travel.
 I shall fall ill and how

-am I to cross the sea, and if I'm ill!, how am I to enjoy my journey?" ('Introduction: The Poet-Historian' by Daniel Mendelsohn, in Collected Poems, 2009, p. xxiv).
-By 1911, Cavafy saw no need to struggle with his homosexual
+am I to cross the sea, and if I'm ill!, how am I to enjoy my journey?" (quoted in 'Introduction: The Poet-Historian' by Daniel Mendelsohn, in Collected Poems

-impulses any longer, writing in the poem 'Dangerous Thoughs:'
+impulses any longer, writing in the poem 'Dangerous Thoughs':

 "Strengthened by study and reflection / I won't fear my passions like a